khang200923/Predicate_Wars/game.md

 ## Rules:
 ### Initial gameplay:
 - Players sit in a circle.
-- Each player is dealt eight blank cards.
+- Each player is dealt eight blank cards from the deck.
 - Players [edit](#card-editing-rules) their cards they want to, each one subtracts the players' power by twice the edited card's symbol costs.
 - Choose a random player to start the turn first.
 ### Gameplay phases each round: